tpfirman/EH-HackAThon-WWIZ/README.md

 WWIZ aggregates information from multiple corporate systems—employee directories, project management tools, communication platforms, and calendar systems—creating a unified knowledge base that understands relationships between people, projects, and processes.

 **AI-Powered Contextual Responses:**
-Using AWS Bedrock Nova, WWIZ doesn't just return search results—it provides **contextual, conversational answers** that include why someone is relevant, how to contact them, and what their current availability looks like.
+Using OpenAI gpt-4, WWIZ doesn't just return search results—it provides **contextual, conversational answers** that include why someone is relevant, how to contact them, and what their current availability looks like.

 **Privacy-First Architecture:**
 The AI Agent never has direct access to sensitive systems.
 Instead, scheduled data collection scripts gather, anonymize, and format information before making it available to the chat interface, ensuring **security and privacy are built-in by design**.